lkrstice/2048/README.md

 # 2048
 This project was developed as part of the course Introduction to Software Engineering.
 It was a collaborative group assignment, in which I actively participated as a contributing member of the project team.
+</br></br>
+The project was based on materials sourced from the following link: https://github.com/ivanaher/2048